sosnus/iap-client/docs/index.md

 ```

 We create first sql schema for this project using dbdiagram.io tool.
 Probably we will have some changes here in the future.
-Online documentation for our schema is here: https://dbdiagram.io/d/6053d308ecb54e10c33c2951
+Online documentation for our schema is [here]( https://dbdiagram.io/d/6053d308ecb54e10c33c2951)

 ![DBeaver](./img/db-schema.png)